secrierlab/EMT/README.md

 ## clinical_EMT
 This folder contains the code to perform the characterization of the clinical features related with EMT.
 The folder contain also the code to analyze pharmacogenomic datasets (GDSC, depmap, POG570)

+# Copyright

+This code is free and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+See the GNU General Public License for more details.